Tasos007/Anastasios-Biztas/README.md

 <div align="center">

-### ⭐ Thanks for visiting my profile
+### ⭐ Thanks for stopping by!
-If you like my work, feel free to star a repository or connect with me.
+If you enjoy my work, feel free to connect or star a repository.

 </div>